 Regulating and Insuring Cloud Content

-Cloud computing continues to develop, as do the regulations that govern it.
+Use cases for cloud computing in insurance continue to develop, as do the regulations that govern it.
 Insurance companies seeking to use the cloud to enhance their current strengths have several paths to consider in the future.

 Tasked with the responsibility to manage and protect massive amounts of sensitive data, many insurance companies hesitate to place this information in the hands of a third party.